ArthurZucker/ArthurZucker.github.io/content/posts/MVA/RL/lesson1/index.md

 $$ V^\pi(t,s) = \mathbb{E}\left[ \sum_{\tau = t}^{T-1} r(s_\tau,d_\tau(h_\tau)) + R(s_T) \mid s_t = s; \pi = (d_1, d_2, ...,) \right ]$$

 Here, where $R$ is a value function for the final state.
-This mathematical formula simply expresses the fact that the state value function $V$, for a certain policy $\pi$, a time $t$ which will be the the "beginning" of the computation, and a state $s$ such that at time $t$, the system is in the state $s$, is equal to the Expectation of the sum of the rewards obtained taking actions according ot the policy, and receiving the corresponding rewards.
+Here we compute the expectation of the sum of the rewards obtained taking actions according to the policy, and receiving the corresponding rewards.
 We have to take into account the Expectation because the decision process can be stochastic, and thus the Expectation gives the equivalent of the mean rewards in a stochastic model. \
 $\qquad$:memo: It is usually used when there is a deadline to meet.
 </div>